devt287/computational_model_of_synaptic_plasticity/STDP/parameter tuning sample/README.md

 | **All Basal** | `0, 0, 0` | All Basal |
 | **PD**   | `0, 1, -1, 0` | Basal-Potentiation-Depression-Basal |

+## notation on parameter tuning
+If you want to implement the code and do some parameter analysis, the first thing you need to import **state_analysis.py**.
+Then you need import data from the txt file generated from the code.